-Following Apple’s WWDC 2016 event last month, Apple seeded the third beta of iOS 10 to registered developers today (July 18, 2016).
-While the new firmware still isn’t “technically” available to the public (under the public beta program) until some undisclosed time later this month, we can install it early using a very simple method!
+Following Apple’s WWDC 2017 event today, Apple seeded the first iteration of iOS 11 to registered developers.
+While the new firmware with all of its exciting features isn’t “technically” available to the general public yet, we can install it early using a very simple method detailed after the break!

 Today, ensuing the recent iOS 10.2 (beta) jailbreak from hacker Luca Todesco, I opted to release an updated downgrade guide outlining how to essentially go back from iOS 10.2.1 to iOS 10.2 with the intention of being able to jailbreak.
 Whether you want to downgrade iOS 10.2.1 because your device is currently supported by the aforementioned Yalu jailbreak or because you plan on jailbreaking once your device is, the good news is that you can do so while retaining the majority of your data!